dustin10/VichGeographicalBundle/README.markdown

 ## Displaying maps with Twig

-The Twig extensions in the GeographicalBundle make it easy to render Google maps for your entities.
-This bundle also allows you to create a map and render it without using the annotation features provided.
+The Twig extensions in the GeographicalBundle make it easy to render javascript maps for your entities.
+This bundle also allows you to create a map and render it without using the coordinate querying or annotation features provided.

 See `Resources/doc/index.rst` for full documentation on creating maps.